bergesinstitute/graf-method/book-5-unit-7.md

 *Por favor, no cante.* (Please, don't sing.)

-Es muy común expresar mandatos en forma de pregunta modal:
+Es muy común expresar mandatos en forma de pregunta modal.

+💂 It is very common to express commands in the form of a modal question.

 *¿Puedes explicármelo?*